passthepizza/aispeedtyper/README.md

 ## Features

-- Use of screenshot and OCR to capture and process text from the screen
+- Use of screenshots and OCR to capture and process text from the screen
 - Customizable bot configuration, including pronouns, weapons/skills, and roleplay excerpts to copy styles
 - Adjustable system prompt
 - Auto-paste functionality